villalobos98/React-Tracker/README.md

 ### Dependencies

-- To run this project, run Yarn and download all the dependencies, then run NPM run start
+- To run this project, run Yarn and download all the dependencies, or NPM to install dependencies, noth both
 - Windows/MacOS/Linux

 ### Installing